niteshbhargv/vote/README.md

 This is a frontend app, part of [Example Voting App](https://github.com/schoolofdevops/example-voting-app).

-To build and run this app as a container,
+To build and run1 this app as a container,

   * use `python:alpine3.17` container base image
   * map/expose `container port 80`